 - tender or painful stomach area

-- swelling around eyes, or of feet and ankles
+- swelling around eyes, arms, hands, legs, feet, or ankles

 - foamy urine